 What is enoxaparin?

 It is available in prefilled syringes of 30-mg, 40-mg, 60-mg, 80-mg, 100-mg, 120-mg, and 150-mg strengths.
-For smaller doses, a 100mg/ml multi-dose vial is available.
-It is a colorless to pale yellow liquid that is injected under the skin.
+For smaller doses, you will be taught how to withdraw the dose from a vial.
+It is a colorless-to-pale-yellow liquid that is injected under the skin.

-- Do not freeze the syringe.
+- Do not freeze this medicine.

 Possible side effects of enoxaparin

-- Skin rash, itching
+- Skin rash or itching

-- Heavy menstrual bleeding
+- Increased menstrual bleeding

-- Blood in urine, coughing up blood
+- Blood in urine

 These are the most common side effects, but there may be others.
 Please report all side effects to the doctor or nurse.

 In case of a severe side effect or reaction, call your doctor, nurse, or pharmacist at 901-595-3300.
-If you are outside the Memphis area, dial toll-free 1-866-2STJUDE (1-866-278-5833), and press 0 once the call is connected.
+If you are outside the Memphis area, dial toll-free 1-866-2STJUDE (1-866-278-5833).

 Special instructions for enoxaparin